Most interesting landmarks of Hawaii

 Below are listed the most amazing natural and man made landmarks of Hawaii.

-- Kīlauea – Hawai’i.
-One of the most active volcanoes of the world, contains one of the few lava lakes in the world.
+- Halemaumau Crater with lava lake, Kilauea – Hawai’i.
+One of the most active volcanoes of the world, until 2018 contained one of the few lava lakes in the world.

 - Mauna Loa – Hawai’i.
-Volcano with the largest area in the world (of volcanoes above the sea level).
+Volcano with the largest area in the world among the volcanoes which are above sea level.
+It rises 4 169 m above the sea level and 9 170 m above its base.

 - Mauna Kea – Hawai’i.
-One of the highest mountains in the world if measured from its underwater base – 10,203 m high, 4,207 m above the sea level.
+One of the highest mountains in the world if measured from its underwater base – 10,203 m high.
+Above the sea level, it rises per 4,207 m.
+Due to dry and stable air above the volcano, it is one of the best places in the world for astronomical observation.

 - Pu’u ‘Ō’ō – Hawai’i.
-One of cinder cones of Kīlauea, erupting continuously since January 1983.
-Longest lived known rift-zone eruption.
-Continuous lava flows from this cone constantly change the geography of the island.
+One of the cinder cones of Kīlauea, erupting continuously since January 1983.
+The longest-lived known rift-zone eruption.
+Continuous lava flows from this cone constantly change the geography of the island, here from time to time is observed also lava lake.

 Canyons, monoliths and cliffs